Action Park: Literature

+In 2020, a non-fiction book, called Action Park: Fast Times, Wild Rides, and the Untold Story of America's Most Dangerous Amusement Park, was published by both Andy Mulvihill and Jake Rossen as authors.
+It is distributed by Penguin Publishing Group.

 2014 revival

 In 2010, the whole Mountain Creek ski area and water park complex was sold to a group led by Eugene Mulvihill, the former owner of Great American Recreation and the owner of the adjacent Crystal Springs Resort; however, he died two years later.
 Under the new ownership, the name of the water park was changed back to Action Park, starting with the 2014 season.
 In 2016, the Mountain Creek Waterpark name was restored to the park, thus retiring the Action Park name again.

 Spinoff locations

 Pocono Action Park and Motorworld

 On April 14, 1980, Pocono Action Park Inc. was formed by GAR, which later opened Pocono Action Park and Motorworld.
 Located in the town of Tannersville, Pennsylvania, it had a Waterworld section with slides and tube rides, and a Motorworld section featuring many of the same racing-themed attractions—including Lola race cars and go-karts—as the Vernon park.
 By late 1991, the park was closed.